mikrono/tModLoaderWiki_kr_ko/Item-Class-Documentation.md

 Example: `Item.NewItem(npc.getRect(), mod.ItemType("ExampleItem"));`

 ## tModLoader Only
-### public ItemInfo GetModInfo(Mod mod, string name)
+### public GlobalItemGetGlobalItem(Mod mod, string name)

-Gets the ItemInfo instance (with the given name and added by the given mod) associated with this item instance.
+Gets the GlobalItem instance (with the given name and added by the given mod) associated with this item instance.

-### public T GetModInfo\<T\>(Mod mod) where T : ItemInfo
+### public T GetGlobalItem\<T\>(Mod mod) where T : GlobalItem

-Same as the other GetModInfo, but assumes that the class name and internal name are the same.
+Same as the other GetGlobalItem, but assumes that the class name and internal name are the same.

+### public T GetGlobalItem\<T\>() where T : GlobalItem

+Same as the other GetGlobalItem, but assumes that the class name and internal name are the same, as well as the Mod.
+This is the one you should use 99% of the time.

 ### public void CloneDefaults(int type)